Women among Women

 About the Book

 Are the prerogatives of age universal?
-This first-ever anthropological exploration of relationships between older and younger women suggests that this may be the case.
+The contributors to this anthropological exploration of relationships between older and younger women suggests that this may be the case.